Synthetic Blips: Generalizing Synthetic Controls for Dynamic Treatment Effects: Linear Time-Varying Latent Factor Model

-\paragraph{Sequential conditional exogeneity, SNMMs and MSMs.} We now connect our assumptions more closely to the notation and assumptions used in the structural nested mean model (SNMM) and the marginal structural model (MSM) literatures.
+\paragraph{Sequential conditional exogeneity, SNMMs and MSMs.} We now connect our assumptions more closely to the notation and assumptions used in the structural nested mean model (SNMM) and the marginal structural model (MSM) in the statistics literature on dynamic treatment effects.
 A typical assumption in these literatures is sequential conditional exogeneity, which states that for some sequence of random state variables $S_{n,t}$, the treatments are sequentially conditionally exogenous, i.e.:

 where $\bar{S}^{t -1}_{n}=(S_{n,0}, \ldots, S_{n,t-1})$.
 Moreover, assume that the blip effects admit the following factor model representation:

 \eqref{eq:blip_effect} implies that the conditional mean of the blip effect is invariant of the past states and actions.
 Lastly, assume that the baseline potential outcome has a factor model representation, i.e.: